 One for the long range

 Being forced to use a single gun is not ideal, but if it comes to that, you are better off sticking with a shotgun or medium bore carbine.
 These guns can be used by anyone with a little practice.
 Their versatility can handle all potential emergency situations.
 Suggestions: Ruger 10/22, Henry Arms AR-7, AR-30, M40A3, Winchester Model 70.

 One for the short range

-The type of firearm you chose for a short range shooting scenario depends greatly on your environment.
+The type of firearm you chose for a short range shooting scenario depends significantly on your environment.
 If the concrete jungle is your action area, you are better off using a 9mm or .40 semi-auto pistol.
-In the country side, where things are less intense you could rely on a .44 Magnum revolver.
+In the countryside, where things are less intense you could rely on a .44 Magnum revolver.
 Suggestions: Beretta 92FS, Walther PPQ, Glock 17 Gen 4, Glock 22, Smith & Wesson M&P, Walther PPQ, Ruger GP100, Smith & Wesson Model 500.

-Choosing the best survival gun for you prepping plan may seem difficult at a first sight.
+Choosing the best survival gun for you prepping plan may seem complicated at first sight.
 However, the real challenge begins with you practicing and using the firearms you’ve chosen.
 There is no perfect weapon for a survival situation and undoubtedly, your choice may be different than the ones suggested in this article.
 Choosing the best survival gun is one of the longest, never dying debates among preppers and survivalists, but they all agree on one thing: never rely on one gun or one caliber.

 Other Preparedness and Self-sufficiency Resources: